rajankumar7/notes/prallel_computing_with_python/README.md

 ### Context

-A taks which is having:
+A task which is having:
 - any IO operatoins involved
 - any API call
 - any other work which doesn't requires CPU